glynawe/awe/awe.md

 ▸ Replace the last sentence of 5.2.2.
 Array Declarations, Semantics with this:

 > In order to be valid, for every bound pair, the value of the upper
-> bound may be no lower than one less than the upper bound.
+> bound may be no lower than one less than the lower bound.
 If a
 > valid array has any bound pair where the upper bound is one less
 > than the lower bound then it denotes an empty array.